irinadel/Db2whc/migr_faq.md

 ## What should I expect after the upgrade?
 {: #q_after_upgrade}

-The self-service migration tool, will migrate your system to the new generation of {{site.data.keyword.dashdbshort_notm}} and VPC Gen2 infrastructure on IBM Cloud.
+The self-service upgrade tool, will upgrade your system to the new generation of {{site.data.keyword.dashdbshort_notm}} and VPC Gen2 infrastructure on IBM Cloud.
 It will retain all other levels of software, including the underlying database.
 In order to take advantage of the capabilities in the new generation of the product, a database update option will be available to be applied.

 For most customers, you can resume working with your data as before.
 However, certain customers may encounter specific circumstances requiring further actions: